andy22b/fault-profile-tool-examples/README.md

 Anaconda3 can be downloaded from https://www.anaconda.com/products/individual

 # Installation
 1. Download the example repository (not the main code repo) from GitHub, using the "Download Zip" option from the "Code" dropdown.
+Unzip it.

 ![image](https://user-images.githubusercontent.com/16937322/116341055-543d4780-a834-11eb-810d-c494b7ac3f2c.png)